 Why HITL is indispensable:

-• Fact-checking: AI can "hallucinate" – it sometimes invents plausible-sounding but false information
+- Fact-checking: AI can "hallucinate", occasionally inventing plausible-sounding but false information

-• Context sensitivity: Legal, ethical, or cultural nuances require human judgement
+- Context sensitivity: legal, ethical, or cultural nuances call for human judgement

-• Liability: With financial, legal, or health information, the human ultimately bears responsibility
+- Liability: where financial, legal, or health information is involved, a person ultimately bears responsibility

-Without Human-in-the-Loop: Fully automated systems without human oversight spread incorrect or misleading information – with potentially severe consequences for reputation, compliance, and legal liability.
+Without Human-in-the-Loop: fully automated systems with no human oversight spread incorrect or misleading information, with potentially severe consequences for reputation, compliance, and legal liability.

 Detailed Analysis: The Ten Industries